 - You should avoid excessive exercise such as walking, running or cycling.

-Generally, we suggest you rest the knee for two days.
+In general, we recommend resting the knee for 2 days.
 After two days, you can gradually increase your activity levels.
-However, if you still have a flare after two days, you should rest until the flare settles.
-Continue treating the flare with anti-inflammatory tablets such as Ibuprofen and regular ice packs 15 minutes every 4-6 hours until the flare settles.
+However, if you still have a flare after two days, you should rest until it resolves.
+Continue treating the flare with anti-inflammatory tablets, such as Ibuprofen, and regular ice packs for 15 minutes every 4-6 hours until the flare resolves.

 When should I return to running after a knee gel injection?

-We suggest you rest from running for seven days after knee gel injections, although the rest duration depends on the severity of the knee arthritis.
-More severe arthritis may need more extended rest, up to ten days.
+We recommend 7 days of rest from running after knee gel injections, although the duration of rest depends on the severity of knee arthritis.
+More severe arthritis may require longer rest, up to 10 days.

 You can start cycling after four days.